fabianlee/kustomize-overlays-with-reload/README.md

 Shows the ability of patches to transform a base definition.

-* tiny-tools-dep-to-ds - takes 'tiny-tools-ds' base (which is DaemonSet) and converts it to Deployment using kustomoze patches
+* tiny-tools-dep-to-ds - takes 'tiny-tools-ds' base (which is DaemonSet) and converts it to Deployment using kustomize patches
-* tiny-tools-ds-to-dep - takes 'tiny-tools-dep' base (which is Deployment) and converts it to DaemonSet using kustomoze patches
+* tiny-tools-ds-to-dep - takes 'tiny-tools-dep' base (which is Deployment) and converts it to DaemonSet using kustomize patches